Best-Rated on Google

 Converting an old bathtub to a walk-in shower is high on many homeowner’s wish list.
 A walk-in shower creates more space by removing a bathtub and also gives the bathroom a clean-lined look.
 A conversion of this regard can suit your active lifestyle, regardless of whether you want a quick shower or a long soak.

-Before we get into the article, be sure to contact Agecare Bathrooms for enquiries about walk-in showers, as well as many other services.
+Before we get into the article, be sure to contact Agecare Bathrooms for enquiries about walk-in showers for the elderly and disabled, as well as many other services.
 We are a family run company with more than 30 years combined experience within the bathroom industry.
 Our fully qualified plumbers, electricians and joiners provide a top quality service with beautiful styles and designs.

 What Benefits Does a Walk-In Shower Have?